pmichelazzo/My-Meta-Box-Reloaded/README.md

 ## What is this?
-This class is used to create meta boxes with fields inside of any WordPress content type (custom or not) without the hard job to code the meta boxes and fields. to do that, you just need to call the class, set some parameters for the meta boxes, write the fields passing some parameters and, that's it, the job is done!
+This class is used to create meta boxes with fields inside of any WordPress content type (custom or not) without the hard job to code the meta boxes and fields and without dependencies from external code/plugins.
+To use, you just need to call the class, set some parameters for the meta boxes, write the fields passing some parameters and the job is done!

 ## Why another class/plugin/code/whatever to handle meta boxes
 Well, why do we have so many different cars models?
 Why we have so many different